Respond to a suspected data breach¶

 Is the attacker still active, or was this a one-time exfiltration?

-Be precise about what you know versus what you are inferring.
+Be precise about what is known versus inferred.
 The scope assessment drives everything that follows.

 Legal notification obligations¶

-Under GDPR, if personal data has been breached, you must notify your supervisory authority within 72 hours of becoming aware of the breach, unless the breach is unlikely to result in a risk to individuals.
-The clock starts when you have reasonable certainty, not when you begin investigating.
+Under GDPR, where personal data has been breached, the organisation is required to notify its supervisory authority within 72 hours of becoming aware, unless the breach is unlikely to result in a risk to individuals.
+The clock starts at reasonable certainty, not at the start of investigation.

-If individuals are at high risk from the breach, you must also notify them directly.
+Where individuals are at high risk from the breach, the organisation has to notify them directly as well.

-Document when you became aware, what you knew at that point, and what decisions you made.
-This record matters if the authority later asks why it took the time it did.
+Document when awareness began, what was known at that point, and what decisions followed.
+That record is what an authority later weighs when asking why the response took the time it did.

-For organisations in multiple jurisdictions, check the requirements for each.
-UK GDPR applies to UK residents; EU GDPR applies to EU residents.
+For organisations spanning jurisdictions, check each: UK GDPR applies to UK residents, EU GDPR to EU residents.

 Notify affected people¶